Lanarkshire Tramways Company

 An excellent studio portrait of an LTCo lady driver, presumably a motorwoman given that bus driving (at that time) would have been considered to be far too physically demanding for the fairer sex — photo undated, but probably taken during the Great War.
 She is attired from head to toe in waterproof garments, presumably reflecting the inclement weather, and the exposed tramcar platforms.
 Author's Collection.

 A studio portrait of conductress Barbara Craib, who was the grand-daughter of Forbes Christie, the Aberdeen Suburban Tramways Company Permanent Way Foreman.
 Miss Craib worked for a short time on the trams in Lanark (they recruited female staff from the Aberdeen area), but returned home when the ASTCo started hiring female staff.
 See the ASTCo page for a photo of Miss Craib on the trams in Aberdeen (link).
-With thanks to Mike Mitchell for the photo and background information.
+With thanks to Mike Mitchell for the photograph and background information.

 A blurred image, but one which does show an LTCo conductress, captured in the Power House depot yard along with Tramcar 42 in post-war livery — photo undated, but probably taken between 1919 and 1923, when this car was rebuilt.
-She is wearing a shirt and tie and has a baggy cap with a glossy peak.
+She is wearing a shirt and tie and has a baggy motor cap with a glossy peak.